MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/field2-expression-property-dao.md

 Gets or sets an expression that represents the formula for a calculated field.
 Read/write **String**.

-## Version Information
+## Version information

-Version Added: Access 2010
+Version added: Access 2010

 ## Syntax